prakhar728/Smol_bet/Readme.md

 # 🧃 Smol Bet — Onchain Side Bet Protocol

+# STATUS - ON HOLD TO MIGRATE FROM MASA TO X API

 Smol Bet is a lightweight, trust-minimized **peer-to-peer betting mechanism** that turns informal wagers into enforceable onchain contracts.
 Users create bets by tagging friends on Twitter/X, staking ETH(Base Sepolia), and settling outcomes based on real-world events — resolved by NEAR AI + Google.

 ## No oracles.
 No middlemen.
 Just verifiable stakes, AI-enforced outcomes, and automated payouts.